js816/New_York_-_London_Weather_Predictions/README.md

 ## Story:
 Big City Vacation: Choose from NYC or London.
 When shall you go?
-Our team will provide a table of predicted weather so that you can make your own decision based on your comfort level.
+Our team provides a table of predicted weather so that you can make your own decision based on your comfort level.
 Would you like to build an itinerary?
-Out story board offers multiple maps for each of the cities, one layers hotels, another provides points of interests, and the last map showcases food and spirit options.
+Our tableau story board offers multiple maps for each of the cities, one layers hotels, another provides points of interests, and the last map showcases food and spirit options.

 ## Dashboard:
 https://public.tableau.com/app/profile/laura.clark2190/viz/VacationProject/VacationStory?publish=yes